matplotlib/matplotlib/doc/users/colormaps.rst

 Grayscale conversion
 ====================

-Conversion to grayscale is important to pay attention to for printing publications that have color plots.
-If this is not paid attention to ahead of time, your readers may end up with indecipherable plots because the grayscale changes unpredictably through the colormap.
+It is important to pay attention to conversion to grayscale for color plots, since they may be printed on black and white printers.
+If not carefully considered, your readers may end up with indecipherable plots because the grayscale changes unpredictably through the colormap.

 Conversion to grayscale is done in many different ways [bw]_.
 Some of the better ones use a linear combination of the rgb values of a pixel, but weighted according to how we perceive color intensity.
 A nonlinear method of conversion to grayscale is to use the :math:`L^*` values of the pixels.
-In general, similar principles apply for this question as they do for presenting one's information perceptually; that is, if a colormap is chosen that has monotonically increasing in :math:`L^*` values, it will print in a reasonable manner to grayscale.
+In general, similar principles apply for this question as they do for presenting one's information perceptually; that is, if a colormap is chosen that is monotonically increasing in :math:`L^*` values, it will print in a reasonable manner to grayscale.

 With this in mind, we see that the Sequential colormaps have reasonable